svioletg/viMusBot/docs/faq.md

 ## How can viMusBot support Spotify links if its audio is protected by DRM?

-viMusBot does not *directly* extract and play audio from a given Spotify link - instead, it simply uses the track info gathered from said link, and uses it to find the best possible match on YouTube Music (or standard YouTube, if the former fails).
+viMusBot does not *directly* extract and play audio from a given Spotify link, there's no capability in the API to do so - instead, it gets the metadata from a Spotify track, and uses it to find the best possible match on YouTube Music (or standard YouTube, if the former fails).

 ## How can I change my bot's prefix, or set any other options?